 Figure 1: Proposed marine farm lighting (left: stage one, right: stage two) where a yellow square denotes a yellow compensation buoy, a yellow circle with an ‘X’ denotes a yellow special mark with a yellow cross shape on a short post, and a purple drop denotes a flashing yellow light.

+Interpretation

+For the purposes of Condition 17:

+Cardinal mark means an aid to navigation with four quadrant marks (north, east, south and west) that indicates the mariner should pass to the named side of the mark (e.g. pass north of a north mark).

+Special mark means an aid to navigation indicating a special area or feature.
+It is yellow and its topmark is an ‘X’.

 Structures and feed barges installed at any marine farm within the consented site must comply with the following limits and standards: